On Her Majesty's Secret Service (film): Casting

 In 1967, after five films, Sean Connery resigned from the role of James Bond and was not on speaking terms with Albert Broccoli during the filming of You Only Live Twice.
 Over 400 actors, including many of the most famous performers in the Commonwealth, were considered for the role of James Bond.
-The confirmed front runners were Englishman John Richardson, Dutchman Hans De Vries, Australian Robert Campbell, Scotsman Anthony Rogers and Australian George Lazenby.
+The confirmed frontrunners were Englishman John Richardson, Dutchman Hans De Vries, Australian Robert Campbell, Scotsman Anthony Rogers, Greek Giorgos Fountas, and Australian George Lazenby.
 Broccoli also met with Terence Stamp about playing the part.

 Broccoli was interested in rising star Oliver Reed but decided his public image was already too distinct.
-Future Bond star Timothy Dalton was asked to audition after his appearance in The Lion in Winter but considered himself too young, as he was 25 years old and did not want to succeed Connery as Bond.
-In an interview in 1987 when he was playing Bond in The Living Daylights, Dalton said "I was 24-25 then, I had a good career then as a young man in films The Lion in Winter and Mr Broccoli kindly asked me if I was interested, I think I'm just too young for this role.
-I think Bond should be between 35 and 40, and as a 25-26 year old and I wouldn't have been right".

 Broccoli and Hunt eventually chose Lazenby after seeing him in a Fry's Chocolate Cream advertisement.
 Lazenby dressed the part by sporting several sartorial Bond elements such as a Rolex Submariner wristwatch and a Savile Row suit (ordered for, but uncollected by, Connery), and going to Connery's barber at the Dorchester Hotel.
 Broccoli noticed Lazenby as a Bond-type man based on his physique and character elements, and offered him an audition.
 The position was consolidated when Lazenby accidentally punched a professional wrestler, who was acting as stunt coordinator, in the face, impressing Broccoli with his ability to display aggression.
 Lazenby was offered a contract for seven films; however, he was convinced by his agent Ronan O'Rahilly that the secret agent would be archaic in the liberated 1970s, and as a result he left the series after the release of On Her Majesty's Secret Service in 1969.